 One of the hardest lessons for any early user of social media is to listen.
-We’re so trained to provide rapid fire messages that are designed to keep the consumer fixated on our brand that we forget to listen to what the market wants.
+We’re so trained to provide rapid-fire messages that are designed to keep the consumer fixated on our brand that we forget to listen to what the market wants.
 Take a deep breath and listen first then wait.
-In Social Media this is what gets results because it builds relationship.
+In Social Media, this is what gets results because it builds relationships.

-All of this ‘listening’ provides low-cost or even free information that can help paint a picture on how your market is responding to promotional material and the quality of product and services you provide.
+All of this ‘listening’ provides low-cost or even free information that can help paint a picture of how your market is responding to promotional material and the quality of products and services you provide.
 By using social media management tools you can quickly see results as clients respond.
 This enables you to keep agile in the marketplace.

 Is your business listening?